vasgat/GroupCommunications/README.md

 The Group Communication API offers a set of functionalities for handling one-on-one and group communications.

-The Content Aware Profile Manager handles the creation of the users' interests profiles as well as the matching between users.
-With a user's available image collection as input, the manager can construct their interests profile using a deep learning algorithm.
-Futhermore, the manager can provide a metric on the quality of the match between two users based on their constructed interests profile.

-HELIOS Content Aware Profiling API is one of the HELIOS Module APIs.

 ## API usage ##

 See javadocs in [javadocs.zip](javadoc/javadocs.zip).